sarvsav/learnyougo/exercises/1/hint.en.md

 =======

-To complete your firs golang program, create a new file with a `.go` extension and start writing Go!
-Execute your program by running it with the `go` command. e.g.:
+To complete your firs golang program, create a new file with a `.go` extension and start writing Go code.
+Execute your program by running it with the `go` command, if the name of the file is `main.go`. e.g.:

 ```golang
 go run main.go